- A low CD4 count means that HIV has weakened your immune system and may be making you ill.

 Co-infection with TB and IRIS

-A risk after starting HIV treatment is that you could develop a condition called immune reconstitution inflammatory syndrome (IRIS).
+After starting HIV treatment you may develop a condition called immune reconstitution inflammatory syndrome (IRIS).
 This is where someone, soon after starting HIV treatment, seems to have worsening symptoms of another infection or disease, such as TB.
-In fact, the illness is thought to be caused by an improvement in the immune system’s ability to respond to infection.
+In fact, IRIS is thought to be caused by an improvement in the immune system’s ability to respond to infections.
 Your doctor will make a decision about how best to treat IRIS, but it is likely you will stay on HIV treatment unless you become seriously ill.

 Having a diagnosis of AIDS

-Acquired immune deficiency syndrome (AIDS) is the name used to describe a range of illnesses (chiefly infections and cancers) which can develop when someone’s immune system has been damaged by HIV.
+Acquired immune deficiency syndrome (AIDS) is the name used to describe a range of illnesses (chiefly infections and cancers) which can develop when someone’s immune system has been significantly weakened by HIV.